esnet/grafana-esnet-networkmap-panel/docs/development.md

 ## Development Notes

 This project was built in Node 18.19.1 (LTS Hydrogen) and must built using Yarn (1.22.0 or higher).
-It is capable of running under Node 16 16.20.2 (LTS Gallium), but 18 must be utilized to successfully execute end-to-end (E2E) testing.
+It is capable of being built and run under Node 15.14.0 or later, but to successfully execute end-to-end (E2E) testing, 18.20.1 (LTS Hydrogen) or later is required.

 ## Table of Contents